coecms/WRF/README.md

 ```
 If you want more aggressive optimisation options on Cascade Lake nodes, please refer to the help of run_compile for the version you are using.

-The configure step will be run interactively with the output on your screen, then the compilation step will be submitted to the express queue automatically.
+The configure step will run interactively with the output on your screen, then the compilation step will be submitted to the express queue automatically.

 After a successful build, one should see the following executable files for WRF (the ARW core):
 ```